So here’s the backstory of how I ended up on The Ricki Lake Show.

 J Crew, Banana Republic, anything close by… No dice.
 I went downstairs to get something to eat and asked the guy at the front desk if he knew of anywhere I could buy some clothes.
 He said, “There’s a Ross a few blocks down the street.”
 Minutes later I was schlepping it down the street in LA to Ross in search of business casual.

-And Ross was a total bust.
-Everything in the mens department was what I would call ”urban street wear”.
-Not the look I was hoping for… Ok God, it’s in your hands.
+Ross was a total bust.
+Everything in the mens department was “urban street wear”.
+Not the look I needed… Ok God, it’s in your hands.
 You got me here.
 I’m sure you can find me something to wear.

 Lesson #2 Always bring three changes of clothes to wear on television.